 Due to the significant amount of debt incurred for capital construction projects since the last rate study it would be beneficial for the Utility to review the rate structures for all three utility functions in the near future.
-Based upon the current capital construction schedule the optimal time would be upon completion of the new WTP, the Strodes Creek Solids Processing Improvements project and the various Main Replacement Program (MRP) projects that have been completed in recent years.
-This would allow the rate study to precede construction costs associated with large sanitary sewer improvements required by the Consent Decree which are proposed for the 2021 and 2024 timeframe.
+Based upon the current capital construction schedule the optimal time would be upon completion of the new WTP, the Strodes Creek Solids Processing Improvements project, the Flanagan Street and Madison Avenue Sanitary Sewer Improvements project and the various Main Replacement Program (MRP) projects that have been completed in recent years.
+This would allow the rate study to precede construction costs associated with large sanitary sewer improvements required by the Consent Decree which are proposed to be completed in the 2024 timeframe.
 In addition, the study would provide for an independent review of the rates in a 10 - 12-year timeframe.

-Work Force
+• Work Force